-- Learning How to Surf: What could be more fun during your L.A. vacation than learning how to surf on the same breaks that the Beach Boys surfed?
-Surfing schools such as Learn to Surf L.A. in Manhattan Beach will guarantee you'll get up on a long board and be surfing the easy waves in one short lesson.
+- Learning How to Surf: What could be more fun during your L.A. vacation than learning how surf on the same breaks that the Beach Boys surfed?
+Surfing schools such as Pure Surfing Experience in Manhattan Beach will guarantee you'll get up on a long board and be surfing the easy waves in one short lesson.
 See p.
-216. - Flying a World War II Fighter Aircraft: Don your parachute, strap yourself into the 600-horsepower fighter aircraft, and prepare to have your mind blown as you (yes, you) perform aerobatic maneuvers-loops, rolls, lazy-8s-high above the California coastline.
-There's an aviation company in Carlsbad that gives nonpilots the chance to fly in a 1920s-era biplane ride, and to actually fly-as in control the stick-other toys on the tarmac, including a pair of modern prop-driven dogfighters.
+225. - Flying a WWII Fighter Aircraft:

+Don your parachute, strap yourself into the 600-horsepower fighter aircraft, and prepare to have your mind blown as you (yes, you) perform aerobatic maneuvers-loops, rolls, lazy-8s-high above the California coastline.
+There's an aviation company in Carlsbad that gives nonpilots the chance to fly in a 1920s-era biplane ride, and to - actually fly-as in control the stick-other toys on the tarmac, including a pair of modern prop-driven dogfighters.
 It's an experience you'll never forget.
 See p.
-299. - Dining by Helicopter: Impress your sweetie with a 25-minute helicopter tour of the city that ends with a thrilling landing on top of a Downtown skyscraper and a romantic dinner.
-Get that ring ready.
-See p.
-202. - Taking a Sunset Margarita Horse Ride: Whoever thought this one up is a genius: Drive to Sunset Ranch Hollywood Stables in Griffith Park, hop on a big ol' horse, and take a scenic ride through the park to a Mexican restaurant in Burbank.
+303. - Taking an Atypical Tour of the City: If you think guided tours are for lazy butts, consider a self-guided bicycle tour through the flat, land-scaped streets of Beverly Hills, Hollywood, or Venice Beach.
+Or how about an only-in-California jogging tour of homes of the rich and famous?
+See "Off 'N Running Tours" on p.
+211. - Taking a Sunset Margarita Horse Ride: Whoever thought this one up is a genius: Drive to Sunset Ranch

+Hollywood Stables in Griffith Park, hop on a big ol' horse, and take a scenic ride through the park to a Mexican restaurant in Burbank.
 Eat, drink, and be Mary Hartman; then ride back to the ranch under warm, starry skies.
 See p.
+178.

-166. - Watching a Polo Match: Mid-April through early October, polo matches are held on weekends at the Will Rogers Polo Club.
+• Watching a Polo Match: From mid-April through early October, polo matches are held on weekends at the Will Rogers Polo Club.
 Enjoy a leisurely picnic lunch among the wide green fields, mighty oaks, and whitewashed fences.
 See p.
-218.
+227.